ODA Fee Guide, Dental Costs Explained

 Cost of Dental Implant Bridge

 The cost of a Dental Implant Bridge at Atlas Dental depends on the number of Retainers and Pontics involved, as well as the type of dental implant parts required to service your dental implant brand.
-Retainers are the components used to anchor or support the dental bridge to the dental implant fixtures in the bone, and cost $1207 plus dental lab fee and dental material expense.
-Pontics are the artificial teeth that replace the missing teeth in a dental bridge and cost $538 plus dental lab fee and dental material expense.
 A typical 3-unit dental implant bridge (involving 2 retainers and 1 pontic) at Atlas Dental would cost approximately $5500.
+This estimate does not include the cost of dental implant surgery.
 The codes relevant to Dental implant bridges in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Retainers, Porcelain/Ceramic/Polymer Glass